Christmas on a Budget: 14 Ways to Save Money this Christmas

 Plan Now for Next Christmas

 For example, let’s say your Christmas budget is $1000, and you get paid every two weeks.
-If you put $40 into a Christmas fund every time you get paid, your Christmas budget will be fully funded by the time December rolls around.
+If you put $40 into a Christmas fund every time you get paid, your Christmas budget will be fully funded when December rolls around.